d1ddle/GameTDB-Bot/README.md

 ## So, where do I host this bot?
 I host my bot on [replit.com](https://replit.com/@d1ddle/GamesTDB-Bot#main.py) at no cost to me at all.
 For FREE.
 Seriously - Using the Python Flask module, I can set up a temporary website hosted by the repl, and a free service called [UptimeRobot](https://uptimerobot.com/) pings the website, keeping the repl awake.
 This is needed because replit.com shuts down repls that have been inactive for an hour.
+The website for my bot is as follows: https://GamesTDB-Bot.d1ddle.repl.co

 ### You can view this script above - it's the keep_alive.py